-If you are looking to travel from Penang and Singapore by bus / coach or vice versa, there are are number of bus companies that operate this route, including, Sri Maju Group, Konsortium, SuperNice, Qistna Express, Billion Stars Express, Cepat Sedia and more...
+If you are looking to travel from Penang and Singapore by bus / coach or vice versa, there are a number of bus companies that operate this route, including, Sri Maju Group, Konsortium, SuperNice, Qistna Express, Billion Stars Express, Cepat Sedia and more...

 Long distance buses on this route are quite comfortable, most with large reclining seats and all coaches are fully air-conditioned, making the long journey, quite a comfortable one.